-Students with disabilities are encouraged to self-disclose upon application to CT State or may do so at any time by contacting their campus Disability/Accessibility Services Office (see contact information and Accommodate System link above).
+Students with disabilities are encouraged to self-disclose upon application to CT State or may do so at any time by contacting their campus Disability/Accessibility Services Office (see contact information and Accommodate System link https://ctstate.edu/life-at-ct-state/dei/odas/obtaining-and-maintaining).
 The enrolled student (not an advocate, parent, school, or community organization) must initiate the self-disclosure process that leads to CT State's recognition of the student's disability.
 It is the student's responsibility to follow the procedures to request an academic adjustment, modification, or reasonable accommodation from the Office of Disability/Accessibility Services by accessing the Accommodate System at their CT State home campus.